ering0427/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

+I designed a digital clock that can be placed on a desk.
+The user can switch the display between the 12-hour format and the 24-hour format by touching on the top face of the clock box.

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The clock is designed to be placed on the desk so that the user can easily see and reach the clock while sitting in front of the desk.

 ### Part D
 ### Materiality